Roman-Blinkov/kubernaughty/docs/part3-whats-in-the-box.md

 matter of if - its a matter of when.
 Dense container packing just makes it worse.

+Java and other runtime-packing languages are also notorious for having bugs leading to cgroups violations/memory gobbling, etc.

-The Linux OOMKiller was designed for _a_ host - it was meant to allow a host to have a chance to free up resources by any means nessecary - it's arbitrary and will kill things you rely on without realizing it.
+The Linux OOMKiller was designed for _a_ host - it was meant to allow that host to have a chance to free up resources by any means nessecary - it's arbitrary and will kill things you rely on without realizing it.